KintCark/Animatediff-Cli-Android-Termux/README.md

 do diffusers again and huggingface_hub fix after doing dev install

+if you get bumpy not available error install older version of bumpy

+pip uninstall numpy && pip install numpy==1.22.4

 # install the rest of all the things (probably!
 I may have missed some deps.)

 python -m pip install -e '.[dev]'